 Apart from this, in a lot of cases, inexperienced homebuyers fall victim to frauds pertaining to buying/ selling of properties and end up investing in properties without comprehending the legality involved in the transaction of property.

 The Supreme Court of India in 2011 declared that, “a power of attorney is not an instrument of transfer in regard to any right, title or interest in an immovable property”.
-In consonance to the same the Indian Apex court directed the municipal bodies not to mutate or register properties based on such documents.
-The Supreme Court, however, reinstated that valid transactions that have been carried out through GPA would be legal.
+In this regard, the Indian Apex court directed the municipal bodies not to mutate or register properties based on such documents.
+The Supreme Court, however, reinstated that valid transactions carried out through GPA would be legal.

 The court further said, "Nothing prevents affected parties from getting registered deeds of conveyance to complete their title.
 The said transactions may also be used to obtain specific performance or to defend possession under Section- 53 A of the Transfer of Property Act, 1882."

 As a result of this Supreme Court order, numerous states across India prohibited the registration of properties that were sold through a GPA.
-Furthermore, this landmark decision of the Supreme Court has already helped to restrict the free flow of black money to some degree in the real estate sector in India, where property titles are manipulated way too often.
-Besides this, due to this, a lot of property transactions where prices were rounded off till now will be affected.
+Furthermore, this landmark decision of the Supreme Court has already helped to restrict the free flow of black money, to some degree, in the real estate sector in India, where property titles are manipulated way too often.
+Besides this, a lot of property transactions where, prices were rounded off till now, will be affected.

 However, after a complete prohibition on such properties was imposed, the Delhi government finally agreed to permit registration of properties in favour of the rightful owner’s spouses, daughters, sons, sisters, brothers as well as any other relative or individual of trust of the registered owner.